-Beyond food and drink, CiderFest will feature an abundance of fall fun to soak in amid the changing autumn colors with live music and other performers roaming throughout the riverside venue as well as a bevy of beautiful products to peruse from local arts-and-crafts vendors.
-On the music front, CiderFest features local bands and buskers from the Asheville area sprinkled throughout the festival, unplugged, allowing attendees to enjoy live music while in line for a sample of cider or mead.
-This quintessential family-friendly fall fest also offers an interactive kids zone with hands-on educational green-living activities and eco-friendly crafts.
+Beyond food and drink, CiderFest has an abundance of fall fun to soak in amid the changing autumn colors with live music as well as a bevy of beautiful products to peruse from local arts-and-crafts vendors throughout the riverside venue.
+On the music front, CiderFest always offers several local bands with a strong following and fun, danceable tunes.

 CiderFest began as a fall fundraiser for the nonprofit WNC Green Building Council with the intention of serving about 60 people locally produced apples, cheeses and hard cider in 2013.
 The event exceeded those expectations in its first year by a wide margin as it sold out with 400 attendees.
 Almost overnight, CiderFest NC became widely recognized as the very first hard cider tasting festival in North Carolina.
 The event is now in its seventh year as the largest annual fundraiser for the nonprofit now known as Green Built Alliance.